 Easter in Ireland – Irish Traditions

-After St.Patricks day, Easter in Ireland is one of the most important religious dates to the Irish people.
+After St.Patricks day, Easter in Ireland is one of the most important religious dates for the Irish people.
 Although Easter celebrations are pretty similar around the world, Ireland does have their own unique traditions.

 The most important time in lent is the last week which is a fasting period beginning with Palm Sunday, a week before Holy Week.